The Music app

 Music apps in the Windows Store

 Some of these features, like the ability to drag and drop songs or pin music to the Start screen, are available only in Windows 8.1 Update and Windows RT 8.1 Update.
-For more info, see How to get Windows 8.1 Update and Windows RT 8.1 Update.
+For more info, see Install the latest Windows 8.1 Update.

 With the Music app that comes free with Windows 8.1 and Windows RT 8.1, you can play and manage all of the music from your collection, including albums ripped from CDs, songs bought from other music services, and the playlists you’ve created.